joseslima/willfood/README.md

 # willfood

-Small project using MobX, Dio and Retrofit
+Small app using MobX, Dio and Retrofit

 ## Before start
 We make use of some packages that generate code automatically, these are responsible for